October 30 – 31, 2025 | Shanghai, China

 Vita

-Corina Klug is assistant professor at the Vehicle Safety Institute of Graz University of Technology in Austria, where she teaches students in the field of Vehicle Safety and Trauma Biomechanics and performs research on accident and injury prevention with a special focus on the usage of Human Body Models for safety assessments.
+Corina Klug is associate professor at the Vehicle Safety Institute of Graz University of Technology in Austria, where she teaches students in the field of Vehicle Safety and Trauma Biomechanics and performs research on accident and injury prevention with a special focus on the usage of Human Body Models for safety assessments.
 Since 2015, she has led the CoHerent project in which the first certification procedure for human body models was developed for Euro NCAP.
 In 2019 she became the secretary of the newly founded Euro NCAP working group for Virtual Testing Crashworthiness.
 She is one of the two pilots of the new initiative HBM4VT, a framework of international experts to develop a roadmap for Human Body Models usage in Virtual Testing.
 In 2016 she has won the Young Scientist Award for the best research work in digital Human Modelling presented at the 2016 International Symposium "Human Modelling and Simulation in Automotive Engineering".

 Dr. Kui Li